mal1kc/muscpy/readme.md

 # issues

-- durations are incorrect format
+- durations are incorrect format (can be overtime)
-- still have issues with queing &  searching resuming \
-    ( add track to que then returns issue with joining voice)
+- have issues related to youtube request limit (not plan to fix them)

-## qol issues
+## Qol issues

-- double join message
+- have double join_vc message
+- have some unneeded messages
+- have some understandable messages